News & Events

 The Board is continuing to pursue our initiative of reaching out to potential Automation Professionals at an earlier stage in their life.
 As you are aware, ISA-Lafayette currently donates monies to four UL Lafayette Engineering Department Special Project Teams.
 The Board also provides financial support for the two local high school's FIRST robotics competition teams (Comeaux High, Acadiana High.
 The FIRST program – For Inspiration and Recognition of Science and Technology – is a national program dedicated to attracting talented students to the science and technology career fields.
 An annual “challenge” for the high school robotics teams is announced in January and robots to conquer that challenge are designed, built, programmed, and operated by the student participants (in 8 weeks, by the way) with the assistance of adult mentors.
 More details can be found at the FIRST web site, www.usfirst.org.
 In addition to providing financial support for each team, ISA-Lafayette encourages every member to consider becoming a mentor as an individual way of “giving back” and helping develop the talented students in the area.

-On another note our ISA Clay Shoot was held on Saturday May 18, 2019 at G.O.L.
+On another note our ISA Clay Shoot will be held on Saturday April 25, 2020 at G.O.L.
 Shooting Range 11919 Hwy 697 Maurice, LA.
-Thanks to all who attended our event this year we appreciate your support and hope to see you again next year.
+Thanks to all who attended our event last year we appreciate your support and hope to see you again this year.

 We are looking forward to another successful year and we hope that YOU will become involved – or more involved – with Section activities and operations.
 We welcome any feedback or comments on our efforts – in person, via e-mail to any of the officers, or via the “Contact Us” link on the web site.
 This is YOUR organization and it is only with YOUR input that the Section Officers and the Executive Board can satisfy YOUR expectations.